 Failure to comply with this rule shall result in the offending team being given a 1 point deduction if the scores are not posted by midnight and a further 1 point deduction if the full result is not posted by 8pm as above.

 If the correct FULL Result details are not LOADED within 7 days of issue of the notification of deduction of points, this will trigger a further 2 point deduction and a £25 fine.
 The LMC will governance on a case by case basis

 Junior League matches –

 westmorlandcricketleague.play-cricket.com no later than Tuesday noon following the play by week.

-If no result sheet is received within the allotted time, (as per senior rules) a £10 fine will be issued and the Results Secretary will award 0 points to the HOME team, and the MAXIMUM points to the AWAY team and publish the fact.
-Any objections to the decision must reach the Result Secretary within 14 days (as in senior rules), or the points recorded will stand.
+If a result is not posted within the allotted time, a £10 fine will be issued and the Results Secretary will award 0 points to the HOME team, and the MAXIMUM points to the AWAY team and publish the fact.
+Any objections to the decision must reach the Result Secretary within 14 days, or the points recorded will stand.